EngineerBetter/engineerbetter-hugo/content/blog/concourse-up-renamed-to-control-tower.md

 ## How do I upgrade to Control Tower?

-We are currently looking at ways to provide smooth, automated process to migrate your *Concourse-Up* deployment to a *Control Tower* deployment.
+We are currently looking at ways to provide a smooth, automated process to migrate your *Concourse-Up* deployment to a *Control Tower* deployment.
 If this is very important to you, please let us know your thoughts.
 In the meantime, Colin Simmons from our team has written a post describing [how we migrated our own deployment](/blog/migrating-to-control-tower/).

 ## What's next?